Jake Elliott: 2017 season

+2018 season

 In the 2018 season, Elliott converted 33 of 35 extra point attempts and 26 of 31 field goal attempts.
-In Week 12, against the New York Giants, he hit a go-ahead 43-yard field goal with 22 seconds remaining to be difference in the 25–22 victory.
-In Week 16, against the Houston Texans, he converted a 35-yard field goal with no time remaining to give the Eagles a 32–30 victory.
-In the Wild Card Round against the Chicago Bears, he had one extra point and one field goal in the 16–15 victory.
-In the Divisional Round against the New Orleans Saints, he had two extra points in the 20–14 loss.
+During Week 12 against the Giants, he hit a go-ahead 43-yard field goal with 22 seconds remaining to be difference in the 25–22 victory.
+During Week 16 against the Houston Texans, Elliott converted a 35-yard field goal with no time remaining to give the Eagles a narrow 32–30 victory.
+During the Wild Card Round against the Chicago Bears, he had one extra point and one field goal during the narrow 16–15 road victory.
+In the Divisional Round against the New Orleans Saints, Elliott had two extra points during the 20–14 road loss.

+2019 season

-In Week 6 of the 2019 season against the Minnesota Vikings, Elliott attempted a pass on a fake field goal attempt that was intercepted by Everson Griffen in the 38–20 loss.
-On November 27, 2019, Elliot signed a five-year, $21.8 million contract extension with the Eagles through the 2024 season, making him the third-highest paid kicker in the league.
+During Week 6 against the Minnesota Vikings, Elliott attempted a pass on a fake field goal attempt that was intercepted by Everson Griffen in the 38–20 loss.
+On November 27, 2019, Elliott signed a five-year, $21.8 million contract extension with the Eagles through the 2024 season, making him the third-highest paid kicker in the league.

+2020 season

 In 2020, Elliott had the least productive season of his career, only attempting 19 field goals (converting 73.7%) and 26 extra-points (converting 92.3%).
-This was in part due to HC Doug Pederson being more aggressive on 4th downs and 2-point conversions.
+This was in part due to head coach Doug Pederson being more aggressive on 4th downs and 2-point conversions.

+2021 season

-In Week 11 of the 2021 season, Elliott went a perfect 8-for-8 on kicks, four field goals and four extra points, in a 40–29 win over the Saints, earning NFC Special Teams Player of the Week.
-By the end of the season, Elliott finished with his first year of converting 100% of his extra-point attempts, and he broke the Eagles franchise record for the best field goal percentage in a single season at 90.9%.
+During Week 1, Elliott went a perfect 8-for-8 on kicks, four field goals and four extra points, in a 40–29 victory over the Saints, earning NFC Special Teams Player of the Week.
+By the end of the season, he finished with his first year of converting 100% of his extra-point attempts with 44 makes, and Elliott broke the Eagles franchise record for the best field goal percentage in a single season at 90.9%.

 On January 31, 2022, Elliott was named to his first Pro Bowl, replacing Matt Gay whose team had advanced to Super Bowl LVI.

+2022 season

-In Week 18 of the 2022 season, was a perfect six-for-six on kicks in a 22-16 win over the Giants to clinch the NFC East title, earning NFC Special Teams Player of the Week.
+During the regular-season finale, Elliott was a perfect six-for-six on kicks in a 22–16 win over the Giants to clinch the NFC East title, earning NFC Special Teams Player of the Week honors.
+In the 2022 season, he converted 51 of 53 extra point attempts and 20 of 23 field goal attempts.
 Elliott reached his second career Super Bowl when the Eagles defeated the San Francisco 49ers in the NFC Championship Game.
-In the Super Bowl, Elliott hit both his field goals but the Eagles lost 38-35 to the Kansas City Chiefs.
+During Super Bowl LVII, Elliott hit both his field goals, but the Eagles lost 38–35 to the Kansas City Chiefs.
+In three postseason games, Elliott converted all 12 extra point attempts and all four field goal attempts.